jpfleury/clearlooks-phenix/README.md

 ### Window buttons layout

-If, after installing or updating GNOME, the window buttons appear on the left and you prefer them on the right, run the following command in a terminal:
+If, after installing or updating GNOME, the window buttons are on the left, and you'd prefer them on the right, run the following command in a terminal:

 	gconftool-2 --set /apps/metacity/general/button_layout --type string ":minimize,maximize,close"